cardmeister/cardmeister.github.io/README.md

 ### 🃏 Why ``<card-t>``

-A Custom Element requires its own namespace, so you are stuck to something with a - hyphen.
+A Custom Element requires its own [Namespace](https://www.webcomponents.org/community/articles/how-should-i-name-my-element), so you are stuck to something with a - hyphen.

 You can create 52 Custom Elements (extended from ``<card-t>``):